 All manuscripts concerning stem cell characterization and mechanisms

-eCM carries original research papers, reviews and tutorials on
+eCM carries original research papers, reviews, tutorials and opinion papers on

 the advances made within the journal scope.
 All articles are peer-reviewed

-and reviewer comments, together with responses by authors, are published
+and reviewer comments (with the reviewers named), together with responses by authors, are published

 as an integral part of the paper.

 intervertebral discs, skeletal muscle (not smooth or cardiac muscle), tendons and ligaments (it does not include the spinal cord or neural tissues).